duniter/duniter/doc/Protocol.md

 ##### Identities

-* A block cannot contain identities whose signature does not match identity's content
+* A block cannot contain identities whose signature does not match the identity's content
 * A block cannot have two or more identities sharing a same `USER_ID`.
 * A block cannot have two or more identities sharing a same `PUBLIC_KEY`.
-* Each identity of a block must match a `Joiners` line matching same `PUBLIC_KEY`
+* Each identity of a block must match a `Joiners` line matching the same `PUBLIC_KEY`

 ##### Memberships (Joiners, Actives, Leavers)